Get

 two cats sleeping soundly on the couch

 There can be some seriously mixed feelings when two animals get together for the first time.
 Cats have a very heart-on-their-sleeve way of viewing the world most of the time.
-Whenever they are uncomfortable, scared, or otherwise not feeling so great about something, it’s pretty easy to tell.
+Whenever they are uncomfortable, scared, or otherwise not feeling so great about something, it is pretty easy to tell.
 Body language says it all.

 Initially, your kitty friends might hiss, growl, swat, and show many other signs that they are thoroughly disgruntled with the newcomer.
-But don’t worry.
+But do not worry.
 Soon, they will acclimate to one another and become pals in no time (fingers crossed).
 Here are some ways you can tell that your cats are starting to warm up to each other.

 The 7 Ways to Tell if Your Cats Are Getting Along